 What is a quickdraw?

-An extender or quickdraw is a piece of equipment used to connect the rope to protection.
+A quickdraw is a piece of equipment used to connect the rope to protection.
 You may be familiar with the fixed quickdraws from your climbing gym.
 You know, the ones that are hanging on the wall.
 Even though you’ll often find quickdraws left behind on some routes outdoors as well, climbers are usually responsible for bringing their own (and removing them when they leave).
 Quickdraws consist of two carabiners, which are connected to each other by means of a semi-rigid material called a sling.

 The sling’s material